tamiryspino/tamiryspino/README.md

 From Maceió, Alagoas, Brazil 🇧🇷

-Living in Sollentuna, Stockholm, Sweden 🇸🇪
+Living in Stockholm, Sweden 🇸🇪